Sahil-Rajarai/McSharesAPI/README.md

 * Perform Creation, Updates, Retrieval of all records, Retrieval indiviual record by customer Id, Search Customer by name using Dependency Injection
 * Log any error and store all logs [LogsController]
 * Allow the downloads of CSV file containing customer details using the CsvHelper package
+* Status code returned :
+  * 200 OK in successful GET operations
+  * 201 Created in successful creation of customers
+  * 400 Bad Request if the request is incorrect due to validations
+  * 404 Not Found if no customers are found when returning customer by their Id or name
+  * 409 Conflict if customer with the same Id is inserted again in the database

 ## Services
 * All Validations are done in the class CustomerService